MineRobber9000/botany/README.md

 A hacked client for a game called botany, where you water and nurture a plant.

 Current hacks:
- - Set your score in the game to 9000
+ - Set your score in the game to 9000.
+ - Advance your plant by one growth stage.

 Original game by Jake Funke - jifunks@gmail.com - tilde.town/~curiouser - http://jakefunke.online/